viiiprock/You-Dont-Know-JS/scope & closures/ch5.md

 }
 ```

+**Ghi chú:** Linter (trình dò lỗi JavaScript - người dịch) thường cảnh báo khi bạn đưa hàm vào trong vòng lặp do nhiều lập trình viên chưa nắm được closure.
+Tôi sẽ giải thích làm thế nào tận dụng toàn bộ sức mạnh của closure ở đây.

-**Note:** Linters often complain when you put functions inside of loops, because the mistakes of not understanding closure are **so common among developers**.
+  Linters often complain when you put functions inside of loops, because the mistakes of not understanding closure are **so common among developers**.
 We explain how to do so properly here, leveraging the full power of closure.
 But that subtlety is often lost on linters and they will complain regardless, assuming you don't *actually* know what you're doing.

 The spirit of this code snippet is that we would normally *expect* for the behavior to be that the numbers "1", "2", ..
 "5" would be printed out, one at a time, one per second, respectively.